OmochiNobiru/DPSShaderGenerator2/README.md

 3. Run the DPS Shader Generator at Tools > DPS Shader Generator > Generate UnlitWF Shaders.
 4. Push the Generate button.

+(For lilToon)
+1. Import lilToon 1.1.8 and Dynamic Penetration System 1.3.0 to your Unity project.
+2. Import DPSShaderGenerator.unitypackage.
+3. Run the DPS Shader Generator at Tools > DPS Shader Generator > Generate lilToon.
+4. Push the Generate button.

 (For Censor Effect)
 1. Import Censor Effect and Dynamic Penetration System 1.3.0 to your Unity project.
 2. Import DPSShaderGenerator.unitypackage.